-Based on this classification of participants, in Figure 3 we plot the average monthly transaction volume that is generated by these different types of entities on the blockchain from the beginning of 2015 until May 2021.
+We now turn to the analysis of real volume.
+Figure 3 shows the average monthly transaction volume that is generated by different types of entities on the blockchain from the beginning of 2015 until May 2021.
 The volume is calculated as the amount of bitcoins that are sent to different types of entities in a given month.

 Figure A shows the volume in BTC and Figure B as the percentage of the total monthly volume.
 We see that the majority of the volume is generated by transactions involving exchanges and LEOTD clusters.
 Volume flowing to known exchanges constitutes about 40% of total volume and another 20% of the volume is generated by volume flowing to LEOTD.
 To highlight the dominant role of exchanges and LEOTDs, we split volume that goes to the Other category, which consists of all unknown clusters that are not LEOTDs, into two parts: volume coming from exchanges and LEOTD and the rest.
 This decomposition shows that volume from exchanges and LEOTD to Other explains another 20% of the volume.
-Thus, exchange and trading desk related volume constitutes about 80% of the total volume.
-Other known entities are only responsible for a minor part of total volume as of the end of 2020.
-For example, illegal transactions, scams, and gambling together make up less than 3% of the volume.
-The fraction of volume explained by miners is even smaller.
+Thus, volume related to exchanges and trading desks constitutes about 80% of the total volume.